publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch207/m__us_usc_t52_s20705.md

  __Codification__

-    Section was formerly classified to [section 1974d of Title 42][/us/usc/t42/s1974d], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
+    Section was formerly classified to [section 1974d of Title 42][/us/usc/t42/s1974d], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.

 ----------